“We create tailored experiences to develop exceptional physicians, fulfilled individuals, and innovative leaders.”

 Becoming immersed in world-class patient care is an amazing way to receive your training.
-I hope you consider becoming a part of our story and shape the next 100 years to come!
+I hope you consider becoming a part of our story!

-We are proud to serve as the Chief Medical Residents for 2022-2023 and want to share with you what makes Virginia Mason such an incredible and unique place to train.
-At every opportunity, our program strives to realize its mission of cultivating a supportive community of fulfilled individuals and compassionate physicians who invest in collaboration, innovation and growth in equity and advocacy in service to our patients and society.
+We are proud to serve as the Chief Medical Residents for 2023-2024 and want to share with you what makes Virginia Mason such an incredible and unique place to train.
+Our program strives to realize its mission of cultivating a supportive community of fulfilled individuals and compassionate physicians who invest in collaboration, innovation and growth in equity and advocacy in service to our patients and society.
 We would like to highlight a few of the ways in which we do this.

 Our residents develop close relationships with each other and with faculty.
 They connect with mentors committed to their success in all areas of medicine, including primary care, hospital medicine and subspecialties.